 I lived in Hawaii for about 3.5 years in the early and mid-1990s.
 Japanese tourists flocked to Hawaii during this time, and I went to school with a number of Japanese students.
-I thought my Japanese friends had the best snacks: crushed, dry instant ramen with powdered soup poured on top was the coolest snack you could bring to school.
+I thought my Japanese friends had the best snacks: crushed, dry instant ramen with powdered soup poured on top was the coolest thing you could bring to school.
 (Trust me, this was heaven.)
 My Korean parents bought Pepero regularly, but I thought Japanese Pocky tasted so much better.
 I was also jealous of my Japanese friends’ Sanrio school supplies, which were decorated with Hello Kitty, Keroppi, and Pochacco.

-Over the years, Japanese culture continued to play a role in my life.
-I religiously watched Pokemon episodes (the original 150 + Mew, duh) and abused/killed a couple of Tamagotchi.
+Over the years, I religiously watched Pokemon episodes (the original 150 + Mew, duh) and abused/killed a couple of Tamagotchi.
 A highlight of sleepovers at my friends’ houses was playing Mario Kart (N64 version or nothing).
 As I grew older, I began to appreciate a wider range of Japanese cuisine and learned more about the country’s history.
 (As someone of Korean descent, going into Japanese history is…loaded.)
 Ramen remained a staple, as Totto and Ippudo were my regular haunts in New York.

 It was a dream come true to finally visit Japan.
 When I first landed in Tokyo, I kept grinning dorkily and thinking, “I’m…in…Japan!”
 I’m warning you now: I’ll try to filter as much as possible for this blog, but my posts about Japan are still going to be annoyingly long.
 There’s just so much to say.

 So, I’ll start with Tokyo, which was both my first and last stop in Japan.
 I’m going to devote this post to the sights, and another post will be dedicated to the food in Tokyo.
 (We haven’t even started talking about the convenience stores in Japan–that’s going to be yet another blog post.)

-Tokyo is a case study of contradictions.
-The population is mindboggling at 13 million people, but there still manages to be order.
+Tokyo is full of contradictions.
+The population is mind-boggling at 13 million people, but order still reigns.
 Even during rush hour and meal times, people patiently line up for subways and restaurants.
 Men and women are impeccably dressed during the daytime, but everything goes out the window during nights in Shinjuku, where salarymen pass out on sidewalks.